We begin this “top telecommunications companies in Ghana” article, by having a look at a selected few of such companies.

-We at African IT News think I will be right to say that telecommunications are used to link together more or less distant computer systems into networks.
+We at African IT News think it will be right to say that telecommunications are used to link together more or less distant computer systems into networks.

-It is worthy of note that Ghana’s main economic industry is telecommunications.
-Ghana’s telecommunications companies have expanded their offerings beyond traditional data, voice, and IP to include fiber optic, satellite, and international carrier services for Africa’s top mobile network operators, ISPs, and enterprises of all types.
+It is worth noting that Ghana’s main economic industry is telecommunications.
+Ghana’s telecommunications companies have expanded their offerings beyond traditional data, voice, and IP to include fibre optic, satellite, and international carrier services for Africa’s top mobile network operators, ISPs, and enterprises of all types.

-In the following article, we will be having a look at some of Ghana’s top telecommunication companies and how their activities have led to telecommunication becoming the main economic industry for Ghana
+In this work, we will also track how their activities have led to telecommunication becoming the main economic industry for Ghana.

 MTN Ghana as one of the top telecommunications companies in Ghana

 MTN Ghana, one of Ghana’s top telecommunication companies is a subsidiary of the MTN Group, a multinational telecommunications company established in South Africa.
 The company’s headquarters are in Johannesburg.

 MTN Ghana is Ghana’s major telecommunications firm.
 In Africa, Asia, and the Middle East MTN has a large subscriber base that spans 22 countries.